Regent parrot: Feeding

 Most feeding activity is on the ground, foraging for grass seed.
 They also seek seed and blossoms in the limbs of trees, usually acacia and eucalypt species.
 Their diet also includes fruit, leaf buds and nuts of native species.
 The western subspecies has adapted to feed on fruits and wheat, or other cereals, introduced throughout the range after European settlement of the region.

 Reproduction

-Nesting is ast the base of a tree hollow of great depth, up to fifteen feet within the main stem of the plant.
-The site is usually a large eucapylpt, with a hollow in the trunk that may reach almost to ground level, where the female lays around four eggs.
+Nesting is at the base of a tree hollow of great depth, up to fifteen feet within the main stem of the plant.
+The site is usually a large eucalyptus, with a hollow in the trunk that may reach almost to ground level, where the female lays around four eggs.

 The female broods 3-8 eggs for approximately 21 days.
 During this period she seldom departs from the nest, if at all, and is fed by the male.
 When the young have hatched, they are cared for by both the male and female.
 During this period, they can be fed several times their normal portion of feed, which they readily convey to their young.
 The young begin to fly at about 5 weeks.
 Sexual maturity is reached at about 2 years of age.